-Whether it's a natural disaster like a storm, flood or wildfire, or it’s a mechanical or facility disaster like a boiler failure or toxic chemical spill, having a plan in place can help make your company less vulnerable and provide a framework for a return to business as usual.
+Whether it's a natural disaster like a storm, flood or wildfire or a mechanical or facility disaster like a boiler failure or toxic chemical spill, having a plan in place can help make your company less vulnerable and provide a framework for a return to business as usual.

-A little time invested up front in developing a Business Continuity Plan can payoff exponentially by saving recovery costs, business revenues, your company's reputation and even people’s lives.
+A little time invested upfront developing a Business Continuity Plan can pay off exponentially by saving recovery costs, business revenues, your company's reputation and human lives down the line.

 Disaster Preparedness - Recognize the types of events that might compromise your business, assess the threats facing your company and identify steps to eliminate or minimize the impact of those threats.